rozachatz/money-transfer-api/README.md

 ````

 This curl command is used to initiate a transfer of 30.00 EUR (default currency) from account with ID 1 to account with ID 2, using the /transferMoney endpoint of the MoneyTransfer API.

-## Architecture
-### Presentation Layer:
-- **Controller**: Acts as an intermediary between the client (Java program) and the server (localhost:8080).
-It processes the requests, performs necessary operations, and returns the appropriate response to the client.
-- **Data Transfer Object (DTO)**: Container that represents the data transferred between the client and the server.

-### Service Layer:
-- Contains the business logic of the application.
-- Performs operations and processes data based on the requests received from the Presentation Layer.

-### Repository Layer:
-- Provides an interface to interact with the database.
-- Performs query and CRUD (Create, Read, Update, Delete) operations.
-- Saves and retrieves data from database.

-### Entity Layer:
-- Represents the data model of the application.
-- Defines the structure and relationships between entities (tables) in the database.

-### Exception Package:
-- Defines exception classes to handle different error scenarios.

 ## Database
 ### Data Model